 Here in the Las Vegas valley, with our very stable power grid, we rarely see outages of more than a few minutes.
 In order to run your home off batteries for more than those few minutes, you would need at least 2 or more batteries, so spending an extra $6,000 – $12,000 or more to have backup power from a physical battery really doesn’t make financial sense – even with the NV Energy storage rebate.

 Batteries for Load Shifting/Power Storage

 Another way load shifting could help is if your power company has tiered rates.
 You pay so much per kwh up to 500 kwh on Tier 1, then more for 501-2,000 kilowatt hours on Tier 2 and maybe even more for 2,001 and above.
-This is really common in California, but again, we don’t have this here (except for Boulder City) so there is no financial benefit to load shifting.
+This is really common in California, but again, most of the big utilities here, including NV Energy, do not have tiered pricing, so there is no financial benefit to load shifting.

 So when are batteries a good idea?

 If you MUST have critical loads in your home backed up 24/7, such as life support equipment, the cost of batteries might make sense for you.

 If you live in the more remote areas and you do not have power to your home at all, an off-grid system with batteries is your answer.
 The system is not connected to the power grid at all.
 When the sun is up, the panels power your home and charge the batteries.
 Once the batteries are full, any extra power is shunted into the ground rod.
 If it’s cloudy or dark, your power will come from the batteries.
 Since you have no connection to the grid to supply back up power, this type of system is more difficult to design and quite a bit more expensive due to the number of batteries you’ll need to supply overnight power.
 Off grid systems use different types of batteries depending on cost.